 Because melanoma can be hard to diagnose, you should consider having your biopsy checked by a second pathologist.

-Side Effects of Melanoma
+Melanoma Side Effects

 As with any time the skin is cut, there is a small risk of infection after a biopsy.
 You should call your doctor if you have a fever, an increase in pain, reddening or swelling at the infection site, or continued bleeding.